nicolas-cusan/dotfiles/README.md

 - [ ] Copy & import old local mailboxes
 - [ ] Transfer or install digital certificate
 - [ ] Add shared ssh keys to session via `ssh-add -K`

-## Caveats

-### Installing VirtualBox via `cask`

-If `brew cask install virtualbox` produces errors it might be due to the fact that the installer is not signed.
-If you are lucky a accept dialog is shown in `System Preferences > Security & privacy > General`.
-If not you need to add Oracle to the list of trusted developers:

-- Boot into recovery mode: Shut down the system and hold `Cmd + R` while booting.
-- Enter your password in the recover password screen (you might be able to skip this step if your drive is not encrypted).
-- Open the terminal and enter `spctl kext-consent add VR5E2TV963` (allow the ID for Oracle).
-- Restart and try installation again.

 ## Todo